tcorbat/B2B-tec/week 5/exercise/README.md

 * `Trip`: This class represents a route (reduced to its distance) travelled by a `MeansOfTransport`.
 It offers the possibility to query the travel duration.

 ### Case 3: Signal Emitter
+* `Application`: This class contains the `main` method, which can be executed to run the program.
+It uses the `SignalEmitter` to control the frequency it emits the signal.
+* `SignalEmitter`: This class periodically invokes callbacks that can be registered and unregistered.
+The frequency can be configured and it can be started and stopped from outside.
+You don't need

 ### Case 4: Employee